coltonw/sensors-are-down/README.md

 * Copy the Application Id that is now listed on this page to a temporary place, you'll need it.

+* Run `node speechAssets/generateCardCustomSlotType.js` from your base directory to generate a file needed in the next step.

-* On the Interaction Model page, use the contents of [`speechAssets/intents.json`](speechAssets/intents.json) for the Intent Schema section and use [`speechAssets/utterances.txt`](speechAssets/utterances.txt) for the Sample Utterances.
+* On the Interaction Model page, use the contents of [`speechAssets/intents.json`](speechAssets/intents.json) for the Intent Schema section.
+Then add a custom slot type called `CARD` and use the contents of your newly generated `speechAssets/CardCustomSlotType.txt` for the values.
+Lastly, use [`speechAssets/utterances.txt`](speechAssets/utterances.txt) for the Sample Utterances.
 Click Next.

 * On the Configuration page, for Service Endpoint Type, you want to select AWS Lambda ARN and pick your geography.
 Then fill the text box with the ARN that `serverless deploy -v` printed earlier.
 If you missed it, you can always run `serverless info -v` to get it again (It's the `SensorsAreDownLambdaFunctionQualifiedArn`).
 Note that you will need to exclude the version at the very end (`:1`), the ARN should end with `sensorsAreDown`.